Santa Clara Broncos football

+The team was known as ‘The S.C.U.
+Elevens’ from 1896 to 1907, The football program went on hiatus from 1908 to 1918.
+The football program returned as the Santa Clara "Missionites" in 1919, and were newly named the ‘Broncos’ in 1923.

-At the conclusion of the 1992 season, the Santa Clara football program was discontinued due to new NCAA regulations which mandated all sports be played at the same level at each university.
+After the 1992 season, the Santa Clara football program was discontinued due to new NCAA regulations which mandated all sports be played at the same level at each university, as well as due to the high cost of funding football.
 Santa Clara had fielded all Division I teams with the exception of the Division II football team, and elected not to field a team at the Division I-AA level.

 Santa Clara played in three major bowl games and won all three: 1937 Sugar Bowl, 1938 Sugar Bowl, and 1950 Orange Bowl.